jaf7/get-it-done/README.md

 I'm using [Node School](https://nodeschool.io/) lessons and [The Node Beginner Book](https://www.nodebeginner.org/) as a guide, and building back-end functionality without using a framework such as Express.
 I want to begin to understand internals before using a framework like Express (I think this will facilitate better understanding / utilization of such frameworks).
 The resulting code looks different in approach to several tutorials I've come across.
 Time / practice / study will refine my understanding of methods / best practices.

-(Many improvements to be made to UX, UI, behavior!
-Work in progress.)

 <b id="f1">1</b> [HTML5 Security and Storage APIs](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Storage_APIs)

 <b id="f2">2</b> [Stack Overflow, Local Storage and Security](https://stackoverflow.com/questions/17280390/can-local-storage-ever-be-considered-secure)